About

 Portrait of Professor Dame Henrietta L. Moore speaking at UCL.

-Her recent research spans new economic models, Universal Basic Services, Artificial Intelligence, green transitions, and mass displacement.
-She is recognised internationally as a leading intellectual, with longstanding interests in globalisation, migration, gender, social transformation, secure livelihoods, new technologies, and agroecology.
+Her recent work spans new economic models, Universal Basic Services, Artificial Intelligence, green transitions, environmental degradation, mass displacement, gender inequality, agroecology, and the future of cities.
+She is internationally recognised for her longstanding contributions to social anthropology, globalisation, migration, gender, social transformation, secure livelihoods, new technologies, and the relationship between economy, society, and ecology.

-Professor Moore recently co-chaired the British Academy’s Sustainability and Social Value Working Group, developed with HM Treasury and the Department for Business and Trade, which is shaping a holistic strategy for UK economic growth and development.
-In 2023 she advised on the Land for Good: Southwark Land Commission report, proposing ambitious community-led land use strategies.
-Earlier, she served on the Advisory Panel for the Dasgupta Review of the Economics of Biodiversity, as President of the British Institute in Eastern Africa, and as a member of DEFRA’s Scientific Advisory Council.
+Her policy and advisory work includes co-chairing the British Academy’s Sustainability and Social Value Working Group, developed in collaboration with HM Treasury and the Department for Business and Trade, which explored how social and environmental value can support a more holistic UK economic strategy.
+She has also served on the Advisory Panel for the Dasgupta Review of the Economics of Biodiversity, advised on the Southwark Land Commission’s Land for Good report, served as President of the British Institute in Eastern Africa, and contributed to DEFRA’s Scientific Advisory Council.